 These Executives are much stronger than the Grunts and actually know how to use their Shields, so prepare for a tough battle and prioritize burning through their shields early.
 Along with Special Research, if you defeat all three Team Go Rocket Executives, you can be rewarded with a Super Rocket Radar that will lead you to the Boss of Team Go Rocket: Giovanni!
 For more details on how to get to the Team Go Rocket Executives and Giovanni, check out our Looming Shadows guide.

 After you've constructed your first Rocket Radar, additional Rocket Radar can be purchased in the PokéShop for 200 PokéCoins each.
 While $2 worth of PokéCoins (or less if you're able to earn them,) might seem like a small amount to pay for a Rocket Radar, previous Community Days have featured paid special research that included a Rocket Radar among the generous rewards for only $1.
 You will still need to track down the Executives to battle, but if you don't have to fight your way through several grunts each time, this could make completing the Team Go Rocket Special Research a little more doable.

 Team GO Rocket Aerial Attacks?!

 As of July 7, 2020, Team GO Rocket has now taken to the skies.
-Currently, this feature is available to level 40 players, but it will gradually be rolled out to lower level players as many features in Niantic games are.
+Four times a day, a Team GO Rocket balloon can appear on the map.
 These encounters work almost identically to Team GO Rocket PokéStop Invasions.

 - Without a Rocket Radar, you will encounter Grunts.